One Minute Out: Development

 In researching for One Minute Out, Greaney went to Bosnia and Herzegovina, Croatia, Italy, and Los Angeles, locations that would later be featured in the novel.
 On how he came up with the plot, the author said: "The initial idea for this one began with me picturing the Gray Man on a vengeance mission for something far in the past, but in the process of discovering something unrelated, that’s bigger and more deadly.
 I soon decided on focusing on human trafficking after doing some research on the subject."

 Reception

 Commercial

 One Minute Out debuted at number one in the Combined Print and E-Book Fiction category of the New York Times bestseller list for the week of March 8, 2020, making it Greaney's first number one solo entry.
 His last number one was with co-author Tom Clancy in his final novel Command Authority (2013).
 In addition, the book charted at number four in the Hardcover Fiction category of the same list.

-The book debuted at number three on the USA Today Best-Selling Books list for the week of February 27, 2020.